 The Company's Healthcare Logistics segment purchases transportation services from its Specialized Transportation segment.
 Fees for these services are based on negotiated rates, which approximate fair value, and are reflected as revenues of the Specialized Transportation segment.
 Rates are adjusted from time to time based on market conditions.
+The Company also charges fees for services and costs incurred from its corporate office to subsidiaries.
 Intersegment revenues and expenses and related intersegment payables and receivables are eliminated in the Company's consolidated results.